 Visit the Goldmine store — it is a music collector's one-stop shopping of vinyl, CDs, box sets, collectibles, collecting supplies, audio equipment, music history books and Goldmine-only exclusives.
 Click HERE!

 Storm and Grace

 By Gillian G. Gaar

-By her own admission, Presley has had a difficult time over the last few years, watching the sad decline and death of her former husband, Michael Jackson, as well as being surrounded by people who she now says did not have her best interests at heart.
+By her own admission, Presley had a difficult time prior to Storm and Grace, watching the sad decline and death of her former husband, Michael Jackson, as well as being surrounded by people who she said did not have her best interests at heart.
 She relocated to England, working with musicians like Richard Hawley (from Pulp), and Fran Healy (from Travis), but the biggest turning point came when T-Bone Burnett became the album’s producer.
-Together, the two have come up with the kind of warm, organic sound that insinuates itself on first listen.
+Together, the two came up with the kind of warm, organic sound that insinuates itself on first listen.

 There’s a haunting broodiness to the album (the words “smoky” and “swamp rock” have frequently popped up in reviews) that makes it utterly beguiling.
 By stripping away the pop sheen of her previous albums, Presley has really been able to dig down into her heart and soul.
 There’s a darkness throughout the record — it couldn’t be otherwise, with songs that deal with troubled relationships and betrayal — but Presley’s is the kind of anger that’s all the more powerful for being low key.
 When you take the time to listen to the words, they really sting.

-A terrific album from a singer who’s finally coming into her own.
+A terrific album from a singer who was finally coming into her own.